 The Polyglots team will translate the news announcement into many other languages.
 You’ll need to send the team the source code from the CMS to assist with this process.

-Log into the WP CMS and edit the release announcement
+Log into the CMS and go to the release announcement post

-Click the triple dot menu in the top right corner and select “copy all content”
+In the editor, click the triple dot menu in the top right corner and select “copy all blocks”

 Share a brief announcement about the release with a link to the URLURLA specific web address of a website or web page on the Internet, such as a website’s URL www.wordpress.org and attach this file explaining it is the source code for the release announcement.

-If you run into trouble creating the attachment, you can copy/paste the source code as a “code block” in Slack but will need to split the post into at least two parts due to character limitations in Slack.
+If you have trouble creating the attachment, you can copy/paste the source code as a “code block” in Slack.
+However, you must split the post into at least two parts due to Slack’s character limitations.

-Find some time to sync up with the Make WordPress Training team when developing short video workshops around new features in the release.
+Find some time to sync up with the Make Training team to know if they are developing any short video workshops around new features in the release.

-It should be possible to work with them and identify at least 3-5 short video workshops that could be produced using beta or RC software on some of the new features forthcoming.
-These videos, such as the Field Guide and About Page, could be incorporated into release documentation.
+It should be possible to work with them and identify at least 3-5 short video workshops on some of the forthcoming new features that could be produced using beta or RC software.
+These videos, such as the Field Guide and About page, can be incorporated into release documentation.
+Here’s an example from the 6.4 release notes/documentation page.

 If you’d like to scroll back and review some release parties, here are a few: